 To assist the DUSEL Project in understanding the historic requirements for the Project, a meeting was held with the South Dakota State Historic Preservation Office (SD SHPO) in June 2010.
 The DUSEL team provided a Project overview for the SD SHPO staff and took a site tour so the SHPO staff could develop an understanding of the Project.
 The SD SHPO staff members were pleased, for the most part, with the direction the design team was taking for the Project.
 SD SHPO provided recommendations to DUSEL for documentation and preservation options that will need to be addressed during Final Design to meet mitigation requirements for any facilities that may ultimately be removed.
 LBNF is not currently planning to remove any existing structures.

-It should be noted that the historic assessment prepared for this portion of the overall site assessment is not the formal historic assessment that will be required to comply with the National Environmental Policy Act (NEPA) strategy.
+Note: The historic assessment prepared for this portion of the overall site assessment is not the formal historic assessment that is in process to comply with the National Environmental Policy Act (NEPA) strategy.

 See section 3.2.1 of this volume for additional information about the LBNF NEPA strategy.